dericndikumana/FUTURE_FS_02/README.md

-g# 📊 LeadCRM - Lead Management System
+# 📊 LeadCRM - Lead Management System

 A modern, full-stack CRM application for managing and tracking client leads with real-time updates, status tracking, and lead analytics.